-In this guide, we want to teach you to Install Default Java (JRE and JDK) on Ubuntu 22.04 with APT package manager.
+In this guide, we want to teach you to Install Default Java with APT on Ubuntu 22.04.
 Also, you will learn to manage multiple Java installations and set up the Java_Home environment path on Ubuntu 22.04.
 Java is a popular programming language that is used for many apps and software.
 The default Java version on Ubuntu 22.04 is Java 11.
+You can now follow the steps below from the Orcacore website to Install Default Java with APT on Ubuntu 22.04.

-How To Install Default Java with APT on Ubuntu 22.04?
+Full Guide Steps to Install Default Java with APT on Ubuntu 22.04

 First, you must update your local package index with the command below: